zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/environments-details-new.md

 {{% alert color="info" %}}Depending on your permissions, you may see only some of the action buttons described below.
 You can adjust your permissions settings on the [Permissions](/developerportal/deploy/node-permissions/) tab of your app's **Environments** page.{{% /alert %}}

-{{< figure src="/attachments/deployment/mendix-cloud-deploy/environments-details-beta/environment-details.png" alt="The buttons and More Options menu opened" >}}
+{{< figure src="/attachments/deployment/mendix-cloud-deploy/environments-details-beta/actions.png" alt="The buttons and More Options menu" >}}

 When your app is running, you can perform the following actions: